Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

         > The hms-discovery cronjob (if enabled) will trigger a discover on BMCs that are not currently in `DiscoverOK` or `DiscoveryStarted` every 3 minutes.
     - If the Redfish endpoint is `HTTPsGetFailed`, then HSM had issues contacting BMC.

-        1. Verify that the BMC xname is resolvable and pingable:
+        1. Verify that the BMC component name (xname) is resolvable and pingable:

            ```
            ncn-m001# ping x1001c1s0b0